 Your pieces are a dialogue between art and jewellery.
 Was is it a conscious effort to create such a body of work?

 Misho’s jewellery is sculpted as modern architecture for the body.
-The pieces are characterised by a vocabulary of clean lines, architectural forms and simplified geometric shapes with a strong emphasis on material and form.
-The jewellery lies very much on the line that separates art and design and I would describe the aesthetic as an amalgamation the Bauhaus ideology and Japanese minimalism.
-What interests me the most about these schools of thought apart from their theories and approach to design and aesthetics is their approach to the interdisciplinary nature of different creative fields.
+The pieces are characterised by a vocabulary of clean lines, architectural forms, and simplified geometric shapes with a strong emphasis on material and form.
+The jewellery lies very much on the line that separates art and design, and I would describe the aesthetic as an amalgamation of the Bauhaus ideology and Japanese minimalism.
+What interests me the most about these schools of thought, apart from their theories and approach to design and aesthetics, is their approach to the interdisciplinary nature of different creative fields.
 I usually start by making a piece of sculpture and slowly strip it down into a piece of jewellery.

-What as the response of the Indian consumer been?
+What has the response of the Indian consumer been?